jbcodeforce/ML-studies/docs/genAI/index.md

 Large Language Models have several key components.
 The underlying architecture is called a **Transformer** which uses self-attention mechanisms to weight the significance of different words to understand the context in sequences of data.
 The models are trained on vast amounts (Terabytes) of text data like books, articles, websites etc.
 This helps the model learn grammar, facts, reasoning abilities and even some level of common sense from the content.

-This training has 2 stages: Pre-training where the model attempts to predict the next word in a sentence, and fine tuning where the model can be tuned for specific tasks or content.
-During the pre-training process, the model automatically takes context into account from all this training data, and tracks relationships in sequential data like the words in this sentence to develop some understanding of the real world.
+This training has 2 stages: **Pre-training** where the model attempts to predict the next word in a sentence, and **fine tuning** where the model can be tuned for specific tasks or content.
+During the pre-training process, the model automatically takes context into account from all the training data, and tracks relationships in sequential data like the words in this sentence to develop some understanding of the real world.

 Those models are commonly referred to as foundation models (FMs).

-This unlabeled data used for pre-training is usually obtained by crawling the Web and contains information from publicly crawled sources.
+The unlabeled data used for pre-training is usually obtained by crawling the Web and contains information from public sources.
 The text is then broken down into chunks called tokens which are fed into the model.
 After processing the model returns result tokens which are then turned back into readable text.

 ???- info "Difference between ML and LLM"
     * **Foundational Models** can perform many tasks because they contain a large number of parameters that make them capable of learning complex concepts.
-Through their pre-training exposure to **internet-scale** data in all its various forms and myriad of patterns, FMs learn to apply their knowledge within a wide range of contexts.
+Through their pre-training exposure to **internet-scale** unstructured data in all its various forms and myriad of patterns, FMs learn to apply their knowledge within a wide range of contexts.
     * **Regular models** are trained for one **specific task**, like image classification or speech recognition.
 ML models require lots of **labeled data** relevant to their task.

 The largest pre-trained model in 2019 (BERT) was 330M parameters while the state-of-the-art LLM in 2022 is 540B parameters.

 A transformer-based model has an encoder component that converts the input text into embeddings (mathematical representations), and a decoder component that consumes these embeddings to emit some output text.
 Transformers process the entire input all at once during the learning cycle, and therefore can be parallelized.

-The process is text -> tokens (may be less than a word, and on average a 5 chars) -> vector.
+The process is text -> tokens (a token may be less than a word, and on average a 5 chars) -> vector.
 Vectors of similar word are close in the multi-dimensional space.
 A vector, in NLP, has a lot of dimensions, representing its characteristics in the world of meaning.
 The best tokenization method for a given dataset and task is not always clear, and different methods have their own strengths and weaknesses.
 Sub-word tokenization combines the benefits of character and word tokenization by breaking down rare words into smaller units while keeping frequent words as unique entities.

 **Corpus** = a collection of texts, and a vocabulary is the set of unique tokens found within the corpus.
 Corpus needs to be large and with high quality data.

 Three types of transformer:

-1. *Encoded only*: generate no human readable content, used when applications need to efficiently query to find similar items.
+1. **Encoded only**: generate no human readable content, used when applications need to efficiently query to find similar items.
-1. *Encoder-decoder* model is trained to treat every natural language processing (NLP) problem (e.g., translate an input string in one language to another) as a text-to-text conversion problem.
+1. **Encoder-decoder** model is trained to treat every natural language processing (NLP) problem (e.g., translate an input string in one language to another) as a text-to-text conversion problem.
-1. *Decoder-only* model is for text generation.
+1. **Decoder-only** model is for text generation.

 Models with encoder-decoder and decoder-only architectures are **generative** models.

-A single large model is unlikely to solve every business problem.
-Custom data sets help companies to differentiate their generative AI applications.
-FM can be "fine-tuned" for a specific task, by using a small number of labeled examples.
+A single large model is unlikely to solve every business problem effectively.
+To differentiate their generative AI applications and achieve optimal performance, companies rely on custom data sets tailored to their unique requirements.
+FM can be "fine-tuned" for a specific task, by using a small number of labeled examples, specific to the company's industry or use case.
+Fine-tuned models can deliver more accurate and relevant outputs.

 For generative AI, the input is very ambiguous, but also the output: there is no determinist output.
 With classical ML, output is well expected.
 Trained sentiment analysis algorithms on labelled data will perform better than any LLM for that task.